Five Members: Commemoration

 Charles' 1642 incursion into the Commons chamber is now commemorated annually at the State Opening of Parliament, an event which formally marks the beginning of each parliamentary session.

-The monarch takes the throne in the House of Lords and sends his messenger, Black Rod, to summon the members of the House of Commons to attend.
+The monarch takes the throne in the House of Lords and sends their messenger, Black Rod, to summon the members of the House of Commons to attend.
 At Black Rod's approach, the doors to the chamber are slammed in the messenger's face, symbolising the rights and independence of the Commons.
 Black Rod bangs forcefully three times with the end of the ceremonial staff on the closed doors, which are then opened.
 Black Rod's presence is announced.
 Black Rod then enters and conveys the monarch's command that "this honourable House... attend upon His [Her] Majesty immediately in the House of Peers."

 Depiction in film

 A version of the attempted arrest of the Five Members is depicted in the 1970 film Cromwell.
 However it inaccurately replaces Holles and Strode with Oliver Cromwell and Henry Ireton.